-Brendan Schneiderman is an associate in Cohen Milstein's Securities Litigation & Investor Protection practice, where he represents institutional and individual shareholders in derivative lawsuits and securities class actions.
+Brendan Schneiderman, an associate in Cohen Milstein’s Securities Litigation & Investor Protection practice, represents institutional and individual shareholders in derivative lawsuits and securities class actions.

-Prior to becoming an associate at Cohen Milstein, Mr. Schneiderman was a Law Fellow at the firm where he worked across practices and was involved in litigating individual and class action cases at the district and appellate levels.
+He was previously a Law Fellow at the firm where he worked across practices and was involved in litigating individual and class action cases at the district and appellate levels.

-Mr. Schneiderman also has an active pro bono practice.
-High-profile cases Include:
+Brendan has an active pro bono practice.
+High-profile cases include: